 Welcome to the website of the Zonta Club of Elmira.
-Our Club is one of the charter clubs of Zonta International which was originally formed in 1919.
-Zonta Club of Elmira is proud to be the only Zonta Club to ownit's own house.
+Our Club is one of the charter clubs of Zonta International, which was originally formed in 1919.
+Zonta Club of Elmira is proud to own its own house.
 "Zonta House" is located at 742 West First Street, Elmira, NY.
 We have our meetings and many of our fund-raising and service events at this house.
-Some of our service projects include: Awarding Educational Gifts each June; supporting the Salvation Army "Safe House" in Chemung County; Sponsorship of a Cinderella Softball Team; sponsoring a camper for the Eileen Collins Space Camp; donations to the SPCA, and many more.
+Some of our service projects include: Awarding Educational Gifts each June; supporting the Salvation Army "Safe House" in Chemung County; sponsoring a Cinderella Softball Team; sponsoring a camper for the Eileen Collins Space Camp; donating to the SPCA, and many more.

 "Malaria is a disease caused by the blood parasite Plasmodium, which is transmitted by mosquitoes.
 Malaria, from the Medieval Italian words mala aria or “bad air,” infects more than 500 million people a year and kills more than a million— one person dies about every 30 seconds.
 Malaria is particularly devastating in Africa, where it is a leading killer of children.
 In addition to being home to the deadliest strain of malaria and the mosquito best equipped to transmit the disease, many areas in Africa lack the proper infrastructure and resources to fight back.
 The disease is a self-perpetuating problem with large-scale impact on societies and economies.
 Malaria accounts for up to half of all hospital admissions and outpatient visits in Africa.
 In addition to the burden on the health system, malaria illness and death cost Africa approximately $12 billion a year in lost productivity.